wyeworks/blog/source/_posts/2015-12-10-sometimes-its-good-to-be-shy.markdown

 On to the latter.
-Did you notice that we are now *telling* the gardener what we want him to do, and not making him questions about his responabilities?
-We are now adhering to the *"Tell, don't ask"* principle, creating a shield around us, isolating ourselves from the outside world, not revealing much about our business, only dependeng upon abstractions we actually care about.
+Did you notice that we are now *telling* the gardener what we want him to do, and not making him questions about his responsibilities?
+We are now adhering to the *"Tell, don't ask"* principle, creating a shield around us, isolating ourselves from the outside world, not revealing much about our business, only dependent upon abstractions we actually care about.
 As a result, we're also obeying Demeter, by limiting the different kind of objects our method interacts with.